githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 ```

-Note that the verb `streamize` is implemented for `board`,
+Note that the verb `streamize` is implemented for `board`, which
-which makes all of the other verbs listed above available for use.
+immidiately makes all of the other verbs listed above available for
+use.

 For instance, the following function `board_check` can be called to
-check if putting a queen piece at column `x0` on next row can cause a
+check if putting a queen piece at column `x0` on the next row can
-conflict with the current board `xs`:
+cause a conflict with the queen pieces on the current board `xs`:

 ```ats
 fun